 164 South Main Street

-George Filkins for J. P. Smith also built this beautiful home.
+George Filkins also built this house in 1875.
+When complete he sold it to Mr. Harrison J. Wooden.
 It mirrors number 160 at the opposite corner of George Street.
-The builder, Filkins, then named two streets after himself: George Street and Filkins Street.
+Filkins, then named two streets after himself: George Street and Filkins Street.

-This painted brick house has several fireplaces including one in the basement that may have been used for the original kitchen.
-The front entrance may have had a small porch as does 160.
-The original front door was replaced with an interesting and functional Colonial Dutch Door.
-The original structure has seen some modifications including a family room, side porch attached garage and rear staircase leading to a master suite.
+This painted brick house has several fireplaces, including one in the basement that may have been used for the original kitchen.
+The front entrance may have had a small porch, similar to the one at 160.
+The original front door was replaced with an interesting and functional Colonial Dutch door.
+The original structure has seen some modifications, including a family room, side porch, attached garage and rear staircase leading to a master suite.

 This home, the Filkins-Howes House, was designated a village of Fairport landmark in 2020.